Image: Markus Spiske

 Within a month, she had her first piece professionally designed.

 Shortly afterwards, she had her first prototype in her hands.

-In early May, she posted this update:
+She recently posted this update:

 "I went with my ring to a real jeweller because I couldn't stand not doing anything with it since Thursday.
 She not only offered to make the ring, but to use her brand to sell it, put it on her e-store, or do it solo… and showered me with a million different pieces of advice about manufacturing, marketing, seeking the right clients... all over a nice cup of tea."